Insurance agent: Now’s the time to get covered for hurricane season

 Hurricane Season is here, and if you’re a homeowner, now is the time to take a look at your home insurance policy.

 Not all policies cover wind, hail and flooding.
-If you don't check, you'll be stuck paying the bill if there is a storm that damages your home.
+If you don't check, you might be stuck paying the bill if there is a storm that damages your home.

 Flood insurance is a separate policy for everyone, and you don't want to wait to sign up.